logo

 Physiological Changes During Week 17 of Pregnancy

-• Hair, Skin, and Nails: You may find that your hair is growing thicker and shinier, as pregnancy hormones slow down hair loss.
-Your nails may also grow faster, although they can sometimes become more brittle.
+You may find that your hair is growing thicker and shinier as pregnancy hormones slow down hair loss.
+Your nails may also grow faster and become more brittle.
 You might notice skin changes like a darker line running down your belly (linea nigra) or patches of darker skin on your face (melasma).

-• Respiratory and Cardiovascular Systems: As your pregnancy progresses, your body is adjusting to the increased demand for oxygen and blood circulation.
+As your pregnancy progresses, your body adjusts to the increased oxygen and circulation demand.
 You may experience mild shortness of breath, especially with physical activity.
 Your heart rate is also slightly faster to keep up with the increased blood volume.

-• Uterus Size and Position: By now, your uterus has grown enough to be about the size of an orange.
+By now, your uterus has grown enough to be about the size of an orange.
 The uterus is shifting further up, giving you more space and reducing pressure on your bladder.
+However, you may experience lower back pain or discomfort as your uterus expands.

 TopTips for Week 17